OnSSET/onsset/docs/index.rst

 Electricity for all
 +++++++++++++++++++++

 In September 2015, the United Nations General Assembly adopted Agenda 2030, which comprises a set of 17 Sustainable Development Goals (SDGs) defined by 169 targets.
 “Ensuring access to affordable, reliable, sustainable and modern energy for all by 2030” is the seventh goal (SDG7).
-According to the World Bank’s 2015 Global Tracking Framework, roughly 15% of world population (or 1.1 billion people) lack access to electricity, and many more rely on poor quality electricity services.
-The majority of those without access (87%) reside in rural areas.
-Access to electricity services is one prerequisite for sustainable development and a powerful factor in poverty alleviation and well-being.
+According to the Tracking SDG 7: The Energy Progress Report of 2020 approximately 789 million people lacked access to electricity in 2018, and many more rely on poor quality electricity services.
+The majority of those without access (85%) reside in rural areas.
+Access to electricity services is a prerequisite for sustainable development and a powerful factor in poverty alleviation and well-being.

 .. figure::  img/optimusnew.png
    :align:   center